futurehood/DeCent-Core/README.md

 To authorize a DWA, there are two options:

-1. By visiting a traditional hosted DWA in your browser, the DWA will attempt to connect to your local DCNT server and trigger an Authorization Request.
+1. By visiting a traditional hosted DWA in your browser, the DWA can attempt to connect to your local DCNT server and trigger an Authorization Request.
 If the request is granted, the hosted DWA will be able to communicate with your local DCNT server.
-2. Load a DWA package from file in the Apps section of DeCent-Core (Instructions below).
+2. Load a DWA package from ZIP file in the Apps section of DeCent-Core (Instructions below).

 <a href="">DeCent-Messenger</a> is an in-house messaging DWA, available as both a traditionally-hosted app on Github, and also as a locally-installable package.
 Read more about it on the project repository.
 To authorize a remotely-hosted DWA, simply visit the DWA in your browser.
 For example, if you have DeCent-Core running, and you visit the hosted version of DeCent-Messenger on Github and add a local server, an authorization request will appear in the DeCent-Core UI.
 If the request is denied, the application will be disconnected immediately.
 If the request is granted, the application will be allowed to communicate with the DCNT server.